 How do children and families get extra help when they need it?

-Meitheal is the proposed Child and Family Agency standardised approach to assessing the needs of children and families that have come to the attention of practitioners and community members because of a child welfare or safety concern.
 Meitheal is a national practice model that enables the needs and strengths of children and their families to be properly identified and understood.
 This way of working will ensure that the proper supports and services are made available to children and families when they are required.

 Meitheal is an old Irish term that describes how neighbours would come together to assist in the saving of crops or other tasks.
 The Meitheal model will enable children and families to receive appropriate support that they can access easily and is properly co-ordinated.
 Meithael will be used to deliver services at the second level of need for families who will benefit from an extra amount of support.
 This practice model will be developed piece by piece across Ireland over the next three years.